-Topical ketoconazole, nystatin, clotrimazole or econazole can be used for localized cutaneous candidiasis.
+Topical ketoconazole, nystatin, clotrimazole, or econazole can be used for localized cutaneous candidiasis.
 Patients with nail infections might need drainage of the abscess underneath the nail in addition to oral antifungal treatment with fluconazole.
 Oral itraconazole has been used successfully in patients with candida onychomycosis.

 Patients with oropharyngeal candidiasis might be treated with topical nystatin or amphotericin B. In case there is no response, patients can be prescribed oral fluconazole or itraconazole.

 Patients with esophagitis might have severe pain on swallowing and initial IV fluconazole can be used at first.
-Once the symptoms improve, patients should take fluconazole for additional two to three weeks.
+Once the symptoms improve, patients should take fluconazole for an additional two to three weeks.

 Women with vulvovaginal candidiasis need a single dose of oral fluconazole 150 mg to achieve clinical and microbiological improvement.

-Caspogungin, anidulafungin or micafungin is indicated in patients with systemic candidiasis who are also neutropenic due to chemotherapy or hematologic malignancy.
+Caspofungin, anidulafungin or micafungin is indicated in patients with systemic candidiasis who are also neutropenic due to chemotherapy or hematologic malignancy.
 Patients with systemic candidiasis usually have a focus of infection such as an intravenous line which needs to be removed.

 Patients with hepatosplenic candidiasis need more extensive treatment regimens that involve an induction phase with amphotericin B for two weeks followed by 12 weeks of oral fluconazole.

 Patients who develop intraabdominal abscesses might need a surgical intervention to drain such abscesses in order for antifungal therapy to be effective.
-Patients who develop candida endocarditis always need a valvular replacement surgery.
+Patients who develop candida endocarditis always need valvular replacement surgery.